 The Consolidated Financial Statements have been prepared using uniform accounting policies for like transactions and other events in similar circumstances.
-The financial statements of all the SPVs and the Trust used for the purpose of consolidation are drawn up to the same reporting date i.e. year ended 31 March 2021.
+The financial statements of all the SPVs and the Trust used for the purpose of consolidation are drawn up for the year ended 31 March 2022.